spncrhrstn/spencerharston.com/src/posts/2024/pc-build-2024.md

 This case has been a pleasure to build in.
 There's plenty of space for the components I picked, no tools are needed to access everything, the top panel is removable, it has very good airflow, and the clean, minimal design is perfect for me.
 My only wishes were that the front panel audio cable was just a little bit longer (pins on my motherboard were about as far away as possible) and the space between the back panel and chassis needed to be extended by a millimeter or two.
 It came with two fans, but I removed them and added five fans of my own (two intake, two top exhaust, one rear exhaust).

+I appreciate that even after eight years since my last build, PC components and cases are still standardized^[Though some newer form factors are coming around, like the MSI Project Zero, where the connectors are on the back of the motherboard.
+Needs a compatible case, but still.] and I generally followed the same procedure for assembly.

 #### CPU: AMD Ryzen 7 7700X
 One of my first requirements for a new PC was to go Team Red.
 I've had no issues with AMD CPUs in other computers (like my ThinkPad), and I knew that Linux support would be solid.
-It also helped that I got a good deal on this CPU by having Best Buy price match Microcenter.^[According to other's experiences with BB price-matching, BB won't price match Microcenter if there's not one within a certain distance, like 25 miles or something.
-The closest MC to me is in the Denver area, over 600 miles away, but I had no problems getting BB to price match.
+It also helped that I got a good deal on this CPU by having Best Buy price match Microcenter.^[From what I've read about others' experiences with BB price-matching, BB won't price match Microcenter if there's not one within a certain distance, like 25 miles or something.
+The closest MC to me is in the Denver area, over 600 miles away, but thankfully I had no problems getting BB to price match.
 Did it all on their chat in like 5 minutes.
 Now, who do I need to talk to to get a Microcenter to come to Utah?]

 I haven't fully benchmarked the CPU but it has taken everything I've thrown at it so far and handled it like a champ.
 With the cooler I added, temps have been perfectly fine (upper 30s/low 40s at idle, upper 70s/low 80s at full use).
 Considered going for a water-cooled system but I decided to keep things simple and less-expensive.
 No complaints here.